jmahler/sprinklerpi/README.md

 This default configuration defines values such as the location of the sprinklerpi files and binaries.

-Once this is done the scripts can be started in the usual way.
+Once this is completed the scripts can be used to start the daemons.

-    $ sudo etc/init.d/sprinklerpi start/stop
+    $ sudo etc/init.d/spkpi-waterd start

-Different scripts will be used depending on the situation (below).
+Different scripts will be started depending on the situation (below).

 ### situation #1: no fire wall

 The simplest case is just a standalone server with no need for public access through a fire wall.
-In this case just use the `sprinklerpi` and `sprinklerpi-waterd` scripts.
+In this case just use all the daemons excluding the client/server daemons.

+    $ sudo etc/init.d/spkpi-waterd start
+    $ sudo etc/init.d/spkpi-scheduled start
-    $ sudo etc/init.d/sprinklerpi start
+    $ sudo etc/init.d/spkpi-queued start
-    $ sudo etc/init.d/sprinklerpi-waterd start
+    $ sudo etc/init.d/spkpi-demo start

 ### situation #2: fire wall